axsaucedo/industrial-machine-learning/contents.md

 [NEXT SECTION]
-# 4. Elastic Infrastructure
+# 4. Elastic DevOps Infrastructure

 [NEXT]
 The CryptoML team remembers the easy days...

-...when they only had 100 new users a day
+...when they only had a few new users a day

-Now they have thousands and thousands!
+Now they have much heavier traffic!

-They are working with multi-billion $ firms!
+They are working with large organsations!

-They are processing millions of ML requests!
+They are processing massive loads of ML requests!

 <br>
 ### Their DevOps infrastructure